Flat and Low Slope Roofing Materials

 PVC Roofs: Energy Star and lifetime warranty

-PVC Roofing is a modern low slope roofing material that has no analogues with similar energy-efficient options.
-It is a single layer acrylic coated PVC membrane with plasticizers, fire retardants, UV stabilizers and other innovative additives which provide almost eternal service life, clean reflective surface, flexibility and 100% leakage protection.
+PVC Roofing is a modern low-slope roofing material with no analogs and similar energy-efficient options.
+It is a single-layer acrylic-coated PVC membrane with plasticizers, fire retardants, UV stabilizers, and other innovative additives.
+It provides almost eternal service life, a clean reflective surface, flexibility, and 100% leakage protection.

-We believe this material is the best solution for mostly any flat and low slope roofs.
-Especially if you want to save money paying electricity bills.
+This material is the best solution for most flat and low-slope roofs, especially if you want to save money paying electricity bills.

-The cost of PVC Roofs depends on the selected membrane – 50-mil white Roof, 80-mil membrane, and so on.
+The cost of PVC Roofs depends on the selected membrane – 50-mil, 80-mil membrane, and so on.

 PROS: